PlabonKumarsaha/Problem_Solutions_OJ/README.md

 * 178 - Rank Score - using ,dense_rank()
 * 620 - Not Boring Movies- desc
 * 182 - Duplicate Emails
-* 183. Customers Who Never Order
+* 183. Customers Who Never Order - using NOT IN

 ## hackerRank
 * 12hrTo24hrConversion